Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Introduction

-The convergence theory of posterior distributions has received much development in the past decade.
-Recent references include~\cite{Barron-Shervish-Wasserman-99,Ghosal-Ghosh-vanderVaart-00,Shen-Wasserman-01,Ghosh-Ramamoorthi-02,Walker-04,Ghosal-vanderVaart-07,Walker-Lijoi-Prunster-07}.
-See~\cite{Ghosal-10} for a concise overview.
-This theory when applied to density estimation problem has become quite mature --- the dominant theme is a Hellinger theory of density estimation for observed data.
+The convergence theory of posterior distributions has received much attention in the past decade.
+Recent references include \cite {Barron-Shervish-Wasserman-99,Ghosal-Ghosh-vanderVaart-00,Shen-Wasserman-01,Ghosh-Ramamoorthi-02,Walker-04,Walker-Lijoi-Prunster-07}.
+See \cite{Ghosal-10} for a concise overview.
+This theory when applied to density estimation problem has become quite mature -- the dominant theme is a Hellinger theory of density estimation for observed data.
 On the other hand, asymptotic behaviors of latent variable models remain poorly understood.
-When the inference of a latent variable is of primary concern, the Hellinger theory is not adequate, because one has to account for the underlying geometry of the variables of interest.
-There are some examples of such asymptotic theory that have been developed recently, e.g., for models of random functions~\citep{vanderVaart-vanZanten-08a,Gine-Nickl}, models of mixing measures~\citep{Rousseau-Mengersen-11,Nguyen-11} and models of random polytopes~\citep{Nguyen-admixture}.
-In particular, in a prior work the author demonstrated the usefulness of Wasserstein distances in analyzing the convergence of latent mixing measures in mixture models~\citep{Nguyen-11}.
-This viewpoint will be deepened in this work for a canonical class of nonparametric and hierarchical models equipped with a general class of optimal transport distances for hierarchies for random measures.
+When the inference of a latent variable is of primary concern, the Hellinger theory alone is not adequate; moreover, the underlying geometry of the variables of interest has to be taken into account.
+There are some examples of such theory that have been developed recently, for example, for models of random functions \cite{vanderVaart-vanZanten-08a,Gine-Nickl}, mixture models \cite{Rousseau-Mengersen-11,Nguyen-11,Gassiat-vanHandel}, models of random polytopes \cite{Nguyen-admixture}.
+In a prior work, the author demonstrated the usefulness of Wasserstein distances in analyzing the convergence of latent mixing measures in mixture models \cite{Nguyen-11}.
+This viewpoint will be deepened and generalized in this work to a canonical class of hierarchical models equipped with optimal transport distances for hierarchies for random measures.

-Latent hierarchies have long been a versatile and highly effective modeling tool for statistical modelers (see, e.g.,~\cite{Berger}).
-They can also be viewed as a device for frequentist concepts of shrinkage and random effects (see, e.g., Chapter 5 of~\cite{Lehmann-Casella}).
+Latent hierarchies of random variables have long been a versatile and highly effective modeling tool for Bayesian modelers (see, e.g., \cite{Berger}).
+They can also be viewed as a device for frequentist concepts of shrinkage and random effects (see, e.g., Chapter~5 of \cite{Lehmann-Casella}).
 Due to their wide usages, it is of interest to characterize the roles of latent hierarchies and their effects on posterior inference in a rigorous manner.
-Theoretical work addressing such questions, particularly for nonparametric and hierarchical models, remains rare in the literature.
+Examples of hierarchical \emph{and} parametric models that have been explored recently include the work by \cite{Gassiat-Rousseau}, who studied hidden Markov models, and by the author \cite{Nguyen-admixture}, who studied the finite admixtures for categorical data.
+Theoretical work addressing hierarchical \emph{and} nonparametric models, remains scarce in the literature.